10 Tips For Buying Swag Your Customers Will Love

 - What is the event?
-In this example, we're planning a trade show presentation, but you may need a different product for projects like developing a new employee welcome pack or holiday promotions.
+In this example, we're planning a trade show presentation, but you will need other products for projects like developing a new employee on-boarding package or holiday thank you gifts.

-- How many people are taking part?
-This gives you an idea of how many products you'll need.
+- How many people attending?
+This gives you an idea for how many giveaways to order.

 - What's the budget?
 Is this a high-level marketing pitch for people who need higher-quality products?
-Or are you doing a quick awareness campaign and need thousands of lower-cost products?
+Or are you doing a quick awareness campaign and need thousands of lower-cost giveaways?

-- Men, women, or a mix?
+- Who's attending?
 The product you choose should be as personalized as possible.
-While a men's group might enjoy a custom beverage insulator, women love the Polka Tote Bags.
-And if you need something that's a great fit for everyone, cool tech items are always a perfect choice.
+If you need something that's a great fit for everyone, cool tech items are the perfect option.

 - What is the average age?
 Are you providing kid's products for a company picnic, or sponsoring the local 10K run?
 Target appropriately.

 - What is your company objective?
 What is the specific goal for this event?

 - How can you brand the item you choose?
-Keep a copy of the vector file of your company logo, tag line and color codes so you have a consistent, branded message across all marketing platforms.
+Keep a copy of the vector file of your company logo, tag line and color codes so you have a consistent, branded presence across all marketing platforms.

 - Where will the event be held?
 Inside?
 Outside?

 - Will the weather be a factor?
 Can you match products to seasons?
 For example, can you provide umbrellas for spring rain and Eco-Friendly Coffee Cups in the winter?
 What about sunscreen or sunglasses for summer events and fleece blankets for fall or winter?

 - Is there a way to tie your product choice to your company message?
 If you're a tech company, for example, which tech product most compliments your brand?
 TIP: Security brands are all over these usb data pin blockers.

 Pull It Together Fast & Easy